Our fees are among the lowest in the country

 One main disadvantage of not choosing who gets your super ahead of time is that it may take us longer to find out who will receive your benefit and how to pay them.

 When we pay your super to your chosen beneficiaries, it will include any death cover you may have had through your Accumulation account.
+If you have a Defined Benefit account and are under age 55, your beneficiaries will be paid your projected benefit to age 55.

 You can check whether you currently have death cover in Member Online.